Quintus Pedius (consul): Lex Pedia

-Their first action was to confirm Octavian's adoption as Caesar's heir; then, at Octavian's suggestion, Pedius promulgated the lex Pedia, which established courts to prosecute Caesar's killers.
+Their first action was to confirm Octavian's adoption as Caesar's heir; then, at Octavian's suggestion, Pedius promulgated the lex Pedia, which established courts to prosecute Caesar's killers, likely on charges of vis (public violence).
 This overruled a previous senatus consultum which protected the tyrannicides from prosecution.
-Consequently, Caesar's killers – along with co-conspirators and others who had little to do with the crime – were then convicted in absentia, according to Appian, all in a single day of proceedings.
+Consequently, Caesar's killers – along with co-conspirators and others who had little to do with the crime – were then convicted in absentia in a single day of proceedings.
 They were formally "debarred from fire and water and their property [was] confiscated".

 After the passage of the lex Pedia, he also brought legislation to rescind the declaration of Mark Antony and Marcus Aemilius Lepidus as public enemies.
 The early and rushed passage of the lex Pedia was likely related to Octavian's attempts to assume for himself leadership of the Caesarian faction by displaying his bona fides in avenging the death of Caesar; the lex Pedia was likely unrelated to the following proscriptions.